 He now works in the media and is a regular pundit on LFC TV.

-Other clubs: South Liverpool, Newport, Oxford, Real Sociedad, Tranmere
+South Liverpool, Newport, Oxford, Real Sociedad, Tranmere